zimbatm/apiece/README.md

 execution repeatable.
 Although using clean environments is advised, it is not possible to support it along live updates.

+## Application Layout

+When bootstrapping an application, apiece creates an `apiece.io` directory in the root of the project.
+This folder contains:

+* build hooks (production, development, local)
+* exec hooks (production, development, local)
+* run hooks (production, development, local)
+* clean hooks (development, local)
+* Docker files (production, development)
+* data directories (production, development, local)
+* app-name file containing the application name

+Command hooks and Docker files can be modified whenever needed, just make sure they respect semantics of their environments.

 ## Commands

 All commands and available options can be found by running `apiece -h`.